 RTM is published every other month, and each edition of Perspectives includes 3–5 stories, each typically 1,000–1,500 words.
 Recent stories have covered the growing collaboration in scientific research between the EU and China, innovative models for STEM education, the mobile phone patent wars, and emerging intellectual property issues around biotechnology and the EU’s unitary patent court.
 Samples available on request.

 We are particularly interested in journalists who can provide coverage of Asia and/or other emerging markets or who have demonstrated expertise covering intellectual property issues.

 To apply, please provide a resume and 3–5 clips of recent work, along with a cover letter that includes 1 or 2 proposals for stories and your preferred rate.
 Apply by email only to Managing Editor MaryAnne M. Gobble at email@example.com.

 NATURE OF POSITION: The mission of IRI is to enhance the effectiveness of technological innovation in the industry.
-This position provides assistance with IRI meetings and events, as well as offering administrative support to the President.
-This position reports to the Vice President, Events and Networks department and the President of IRI.
+This position directly supports the Vice President of Events and Networks on IRI meetings and events-related logistics and planning (70%).
+In addition, the position offers administrative support to the President of IRI (30%).

 Events and Meetings

 - Pre- and post-conference responsibilities that include but are not limited to; processing registration and payments, hotel confirmations, collecting speaker bios and abstracts, scheduling event promos with Communications Department, managing attendee and speaker inquiries and follow up.